sevilresearch/segmentTraverse/README.md

 1. Download Files from GitHub.

 2. You will need to create a folder called PyTorchSegmentation (Or another name you will remember).
 This folder should hold other folders titled ModelSaves, Segmentation, TAData, and Rellis3D.

    a.
 Place DeepLabV3 file in ModelSaves and unzip the folder titled

+   b.
 After you create these folders, you will need to edit the file paths in these files.
 Below is a list of each line that needs to edited in each file, and what to change it to.